Internet-Draft QUIC-LY September 2025

 Client states: START → WAIT_FIRST → ESTABLISHED → CLOSING → DRAINING

-START: Send Initial (ver=0x51554c59) with optional CONFIG and padding to the configured target; enter WAIT_FIRST.
+START: Send Initial (ver=0x51554c59) with CONFIG frame (potentially empty), optional application data (STREAM or DATAGRAM frames), and padding to the configured target; enter WAIT_FIRST.

-WAIT_FIRST: On receiving server ACK of the Initial (and optional CONFIG-ACK), apply parameters and enter ESTABLISHED.
+WAIT_FIRST: On receiving server ACK of the Initial (CONFIG-ACK, possibly empty), apply parameters and enter ESTABLISHED.
 Ignore any Version Negotiation.
-On CONNECTION_CLOSE, enter DRAINING.
+On receiving CONNECTION_CLOSE, enter DRAINING.

 Server states: LISTEN → ESTABLISHED → CLOSING → DRAINING